 The curriculum reflects all of the intended learning outcomes of the programme adequately and evenly.
-The panel considers the curriculum to be very well designed and effective in teaching students in-depth the theory of the specialisation they have chosen and the quantitative skills needed to model and address problems in the field of their specialisation.
-In addition, students are offered ample opportunities to address real-life problems.
-The students with whom the panel met, expressed to be very positive about the curriculum contents and about the relation to the professional practice.
+The panel considers the curriculum to be very well designed and effective, offering students in-depth the theory and methodology of the specialisation they have chosen and giving them ample opportunities to address real-life problems.
+Students expressed to be very positive about the curriculum contents.